Waiting for Brexit: Another deadline, likely another delay

 Beyond the call for speed, the leaders are also set to flaunt their unity, something Britain has failed to dent during years of talks on the withdrawal conditions and now on a bare trade deal with the new non-member.
 It is indicative that Johnson’s call that Oct.
 15 would be the deadline has made precious little impact.

-Johnson’s office said after a video call with EU leaders Charles Michel and Ursula von der Leyen that the prime minister “looked forward to hearing the outcome of the European (Summit) and would reflect before setting out the U.K,.s next steps.”
+Johnson’s office said after a video call with EU leaders Charles Michel and Ursula von der Leyen that the prime minister “looked forward to hearing the outcome of the European (Summit) and would reflect before setting out the U.K.’s next steps.”

 Few doubt that Johnson will lean toward continuing the talks for a few more weeks.
 The negotiations remain in a deep rut over fundamental differences on the issues of state aid, common standards of regulation and fisheries.